metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

              mito.vert.old.fasta
 ```

-- `-t`option specifies the directory where the taxonomy database is located.
+- The `-t` option specifies the directory where the taxonomy database is located.
-- `-f` option specifies that the input file is in fasta format.
+- The `-f` option specifies that the input file is in fasta format.
-- `-n` option specifies the name of the indexed learning database.
+- The `-n` option specifies the name of the indexed learning database.
 - The last parameter `mito.vert.old.fasta` is the name of the input file containing the sequences to be indexed.

-That command will create the following index files:
+This command creates the following index files:

 ```bash
 ls -l vertebrata*